 Until 1928 there were two hydraulic engineering chairs at TU Wien, which were redivided in view of the appointment of K. Terzaghi in hydraulic engineering I, II and III.
 The new subject of Hydraulic Engineering II - as the later chair of foundation engineering and soil mechanics was called - included the "Construction Elements and Working Methods of Foundation Engineering", "Hydraulic Engineering" and "Earthworks Mechanics".

-• Aräometer-analysis (sludge analysis) to determine the grain size distribution of fine-grained soils,
+- the aräometer-analysis (sludge analysis) to determine the grain size distribution of fine-grained soils,

-• the compression apparatus for determining the compressibility of fine-grained soils,
+- the compression apparatus for determining the compressibility of fine-grained soils,

-• the frame shear apparatus.
+- the shear box apparatus.

 The research activities at the institute were extraordinarily diverse.
 K. Terzaghi benefited from his degree in mechanical engineering, which enabled him to manufacture almost all apparatus himself.

-For the shearing apparatus manufactured by H. D. Krey in the 1920s for the Berlin Research Institute for Water and Shipbuilding, A. Casagrande - based on ideas by K. Terzaghi - developed an improved shear bush.
+For the shearing apparatus manufactured by H. D. Krey in the 1920s for the Berlin Research Institute for Water and Shipbuilding, A. Casagrande - based on ideas by K. Terzaghi - developed an improved shear box.
 In numerous shear tests, the influences of granularity and serration of the filter stones, as well as the internal changes in the shape of the shear specimens, were investigated before the standard design of Terzaghi's shear bushes was achieved.
 They already recognized the need to prevent tilting of the shear frame or the loading device as far as possible in order to avoid falsification of the test results due to imprecise application of the normal force.
 A disadvantage of this shearing device, however, was that preloading and shearing of the sample could not be carried out in the same device.

 The poster Schergerät (PDF), opens a file in a new window contains a description of the shear test device according to H.D.
 Krey with the shear rifles according to A. Casagrande.

 A shearing apparatus was also developed by A. Casagrande.
 This differs from Krey's shearing device essentially in that the lower shear frame is held in place and the upper one is moved (this is the other way around in the Krey shear apparatus).
-The application of the perpendicular load is effected - as in the shearing apparatus according to H. D. Krey - by means of a lever, whose own weight is lifted by a counterweight, and the load is applied by lead weights.
+The application of the vertical load is effected - as in the shearing apparatus according to H. D. Krey - by means of a lever, whose own weight is lifted by a counterweight, and the load is applied by lead weights.
 The shear force is caused by a weight running on a second lever.
 The advantage is that preloading and shearing can be carried out on the same device.

 Both the shearing apparatus according to H. D. Krey and the shearing apparatus according to A. Casagrande have the disadvantages that a reduction in the specimen cross-section occurs as shearing progresses and the soil therefore partially slides onto metal.
 In contrast to the others, the circular ring shear apparatus developed by J. Hvorslev had a circular ring cross-section and thus enabled long shear paths with a shear surface of the same size.